Zee TV: Asia

 The channel launched in Singapore on 11 September 1995, as the first Hindi channel on Singapore Cable Vision.

 Africa

 The channel launched in 1997 and is available with English subtitles on DStv.

 Americas

-Zee TV launch in the US in July 1998.
+Zee TV launched in the US on 15 July 1998 when Dish Network was adding new ethnic channels to its line-up.
 Zee TV Americas started producing reality content in English in 2017; Made in America premiered in October 2017.